View of row of bay windows in Gastown

 Recognition and Protection of Historic Places

-The programs, regulations, and policies that recognize and manage historic places in Vancouver.
+The programs, regulations, and policies that recognize and manage historic places.

 Historic places can be recognized and protected by various levels of government and legislation, including international, federal, provincial, and municipal options.
 Increasingly, non-tangible cultural heritage is receiving recognition both independent from, and in connection with, place such as traditional cultural and spiritual practices, language and food.